mlclem/golden_square/archive/ood_class_system/diary_design.md

 So that I can record my experiences
 I want to keep a regular diary

-# Experiences class & Diary class
+# Experience class & Diary class

 As a user
 So that I can reflect on my experiences